rayedmaroofkhan/rayedmaroofkhan/README.md

 - ⚡ Fun fact: ...
 -->

-<h1 align="center">Hi 👋, I'm Prajwal</h1>
+<h1 align="center">Hi 👋, I'm Rayed Maroof Khan</h1>
-<h3 align="center">Hey there, this is Prajwal  I am Software Developer.
+<h3 align="center">Hey there, this is Rayed Maroof Khan  I am Software Developer.
 What do I do?
 Well I build Applications And Software.
 What do I use 🧐?
 Check out the thing below👇🏻</h3>

 - 🌱 I’m currently learning *Azure*